Home

 Haunted House

-Loegan was seated next to me helping Tommy with his new Vocabulary words … One word was house.
+Loegan was seated next to me helping Tommy with his new vocabulary words … One word was house.

 “I live right by a haunted house,” Tommy stated, matter-of-factly.